Hexraei/FINAL-PROJECT-DIR/README.md

     -   If you select **"General User"**, you can proceed to register.
     -   If you select **"Official"**, a new field will appear.
 You must enter the **Official Key** provided by your administrator to complete registration.
 4. Click the **"Register"** button.
 You will be automatically logged in.

- *(Note: It's highly recommended you take screenshots of your actual application and replace these placeholder image links.)*

 ### 4. Logging In